 People find it impulsive and risky to jump right into marriage before knowing the person well.
 And dating helps you do just that; know the person you could be spending your rest of the life with.

-Dating may not be as stable and secure as marriages, considering there is no official commitment whatsoever.
+Couples dating may not be as stable and secure as marriages, considering there is no official commitment whatsoever.
+Read on to discover some sound relationship advice and tips for couples dating that can help you keep the relationship on the right track.

 1. Be cautious when planning for future